 The City of Adelaide is commited to making the city a welcoming and inclusive place for all people to enjoy.

 Access and Inclusion Advisory Panel Members

-The Access and Inclusion Advisory Panel is a key component in the effective delivery of actions associated with Council's Access and Inclusion Strategy.
-The development of the Panel is one of a number of Council's strategies for linking to people's lived experience of the City, alongside other targeted engagement opportunities and partnerships with the disability sector.
+The Access and Inclusion Advisory Panel aims to connect Council to people’s lived experience.
 The Panel meets quarterly to help shape the access and inclusion outcomes for key projects across the city.